flicstar/flicstar.github.io/_posts/2022-06-30-tw-listens.md

 ## Inside Tech Comm with Zohra Mutabanna

-I've only caught last couple of these, but Zohra has a lovely manner, and impresses me every time with her active listening skills.
-She's an empathetic interviewer, which makes these podcasts really enjoyable to listen to.
+I've only caught the last couple of these, but Zohra has a lovely manner, and impresses me every time with her active listening skills.
+She's an empathetic interviewer which makes these podcasts really enjoyable to listen to.

 🎧 [Inside Tech Comm](https://www.insidetechcomm.show/1728253)